sarakinell/thevisproject/README.md

 ## Technologies used

+I focused on using technologies that would fulfil the project purpose of creating a responsive website with interactive graphics.
+All are based on the different components treated as part of the [course program](#course-program).

 ### React

+[React](https://reactjs.org/) is a component-based JavaScript library, well suited for interactive websites.
+As soon as data changes in the application, the interface is efficiently rendered.
+What's more, [getting started](https://reactjs.org/docs/hello-world.html) with React is quick _and_ easy.

 ### Nivo

+[Nivo](http://nivo.rocks/) is built for [React](#react) _and_ upon the D3 library treated in the course.
+It provides server side rendering and beautiful charts.

 ### Firebase
 ### REST API
 ### CSS Flexbox
+## Next steps
 ## Get in touch

 You can reach me [here](https://github.com/sarakinell), via [email](mailto:skinell@ethz.ch) or [Twitter](https://twitter.com/sarakinell).
-Don't hesistate to reach out if you have any kind of feedback, questions, comments or complaints (or if you are evaluating my project and cannot access the Firebase backend, for example).
+Don't hesistate to reach out if you have any kind of feedback, questions, comments or complaints (or if you are evaluating my project and cannot access the [Firebase](https://firebase.google.com/) backend, for example).